Can you work and still receive Social Security disability or Supplemental Security Income (SSI) benefits?

 That is generally correct and it is a good rule of thumb.

-If you are receiving Supplemental Security Income, you can earn more than the SGA amount and still receive your SSI benefits.
-But, that is an article in itself.
+However, that forces a lot of people to stop working when they could still do something!
+So, there are exceptions to allow you to still get Social Security disability benefits even if you are earning more than SGA.
+Also, if you are receiving Supplemental Security Income (SSI), you can earn a bit more than the SGA amount and still receive your SSI benefits.
+However, that is an article in itself.

 If you earn more than the SGA amount:

-There are a number of exceptions to allow your benefits to continue even if you earn more than the substantial gainful activity amount.
-Let’s take a look at them.
+Here are the exceptions to allow your benefits to continue even if you earn more than the substantial gainful activity amount:

 Did the work last for less than 6 months?
 If yes, the work may qualify as an unsuccessful work attempt or UWA.
 This is the most common way to continue benefits if you return to work and earn more than the SGA amount.